 The following is a discussion of a simple training tea designed specifically for Spring/Summer training:

 The formula begins with a generous helping of Ren Shen.
 However, the commonly used steamed red ginseng is quite warming and, while this itself doesn’t pose any problems, we want to be careful not to provide too much deep warmth as this kind of tea is really meant for the hot months.
-Therefore, it is best to use a very high quality white ginseng root.
-We often use the very high quality Yi Shan Shen wild mountain ginseng often stocked at PlumDragonHerbs whenever available.
+Therefore, it is best to use a very high-quality white ginseng root.
+We often use the very high-quality Yi Shan Shen wild mountain ginseng often stocked.

 As a quick side-note, a lot of energy drinks in grocery stores boast of the use of ginseng and green tea.
 Please keep in mind that this is really a waste of ginseng—and green tea.
 Teas such as green tea tend to inhibit the therapeutic effects of some tonics, most notably Ginseng.
 So don’t buy bottled green tea with ginseng—its mostly just sugar water anyway, and a complete waste of money…although it does always taste good! ;)

 The ginseng is followed by Gou Qi Zi and Da Zao.
 Gou Qi Zi will provide mild Yin tonic support to our high-quality ginseng; it also delivers a number of unrelated health benefits and is often used in small quantities in formulas for its ability to help build Blood and nourish the Kidney and Liver Yin.
 Da Zao is a wonderful food-grade Qi tonic which also tonifies blood, and has a mild calming effect.
 Its ability to “harmonize” other herbs goes mostly unused here.